includeos/demo-examples/UDP_perf/README.md

 ### How sampling is done
 Sampling is collected approximately every 5 seconds when the unikernel is run as a server.
-Sampling is collected approximately every second when the unikernel is run a client.
+Sampling is collected approximately every second when the unikernel is run as a client.
 The test runs for 10 seconds.